Entanglement and Bell nonlocality with bottom-quark pairs at hadron colliders: Abstract

 \section{Abstract}

-In the past years, it was shown that entanglement and Bell nonlocality, which are key concepts in Quantum Mechanics, can be probed in high-energy colliders, via processes of fundamental particle scattering.
-Recently, it has been shown that spin correlations can be measured in pairs of bottom quarks at the LHC.
-Given the low mass of the bottom quark compared to typical scattering processes at the LHC, many of the bottom-quark pairs are in the ultrarelativistic regime, where they can exhibit strong spin entanglement.
-We find that entanglement of bottom-quark pairs may be measurable even with Run 2 data, especially with the CMS $B$ parking dataset, while observation of Bell nonlocality may become feasible at the high-luminosity phase of the LHC.
+It has been shown that entanglement and Bell nonlocality, which are key concepts in Quantum Mechanics, can be probed in high-energy colliders via processes of fundamental particle scattering.
+In fact, the ATLAS and CMS collaborations have measured entanglement using top-quark pairs produced in proton-proton collisions at the LHC.
+Recently, it was shown that spin correlations can be measured in pairs of bottom quarks at the LHC, despite the fact that bottom quarks, unlike top quarks, hadronize before decaying.
+Here, we demonstrate that quantum correlations can also be studied using bottom-quark pairs, and analyze the feasibility of the observation of entanglement and Bell nonlocality in several collider experiments.
+Given the low mass of the bottom quark relative to typical energies accessible at the LHC, many of the bottom-quark pairs are in the ultrarelativistic regime, where they can exhibit strong spin entanglement.
+We find that entanglement of bottom-quark pairs may be measurable even with the LHC Run 2 data, especially with the CMS $B$ parking dataset, while observation of Bell nonlocality may become feasible at the high-luminosity phase of the LHC.

-\textit{Introduction.---}Entanglement is a fundamental property of Quantum Mechanics (QM)~\cite{Einstein:1935rr,Schrodinger1935}: if a pair of particles is entangled, the quantum state of the system cannot be described by specifying the state of each of the particles separately.
-A most remarkable manifestation of entanglement is the violation of Bell-type inequalities~\cite{Bell:1964kc}, which addresses the counter-intuitive absence of local realism.
-Both concepts are at the heart of QM, and have been probed in a variety of systems at different scales~\cite{Aspect1982,Hagley1997,Steffen2006,Pfaff2013,Belle:2007ocp,Julsgaard2001,Lee2011,Ockeloen2018,Storz:2023jjx}.
+\textit{Introduction.---}Entanglement is a fundamental property of Quantum Mechanics (QM)~\cite{Einstein:1935rr,Schrodinger1935}: if a pair of particles is entangled, the state of the system cannot be described by specifying the state of each particle separately.
+A most remarkable manifestation of entanglement is the violation of Bell-type inequalities~\cite{Bell:1964kc}, which addresses the counterintuitive absence of local realism.
+Both concepts are at the heart of QM, and have been probed in a variety of systems at vastly different scales~\cite{Aspect1982,Hagley1997,Steffen2006,Pfaff2013,Belle:2007ocp,Julsgaard2001,Lee2011,Ockeloen2018,Storz:2023jjx}.